-Implementation:
+Implementation

 The effective date of this policy is November 1, 2011.
 After that date, all new web sites, new applications, or revisions to existing sites or applications are subject to this policy.
 Each unit managing web resources is expected to assess its current resources and make a plan for replacing or remediating existing web resources that don't meet accessibility standards.
-Existing resources should be updated according to the following schedule:
+Existing resources should be updated accessibility standards.
+Ragin af6305e9f5408942de4f9537c58eeb4f d7951483, postalCode=380015, st=Gujard, seralNumber=0f260a2fa77309ae82d 5aebe10f5cf7163c41741552ca365cbr